kazajhodo/launcher/README.md

 # Future functionality
 + Break functionality into seperate files.
-+ Detect if sub-directory exists.
-If not, ask which directory contains site root.
 + Add github functionality to start a hotfix/feature/branch after project load.
 + Show help on update true.
 + Add terminus deploy functionality.